 OVERVIEW

-Start the journey off at the Bay of Fires, one of Australia’s most startling natural wonders renowned for its magnificent outcrops of pink granite, orange lichen boulders, breathtaking white beaches and azure blue skies.
-This remote corner of Tasmania’s unfettered coastline is also teeming with wildlife make walking here an absolute delight.
+Start this spectacular journey off at the Bay of Fires, one of Australia's most startling natural wonders renowned for its magnificent outcrops of pink granite, breathtaking white beaches and azure blue skies.
+This remote corner of Tasmania's unfettered coastline is also teeming with wildlife making walking here an absolute delight.

 Every last detail is taken care of so you can fully experience extraordinary Tasmania.
-At night, freshen up and settle in at your comfortable accommodation.
-The a la carte two-course dinners and cooked breakfasts make indulgent bookends to each day.
-And with two outstanding guides, you can pace yourself with a choice of easier or more challenging walking options along the way.
+At night, freshen up and settle in at your comfortable accommodation after your a la carte two-course dinner.
+With two experienced guides, you can pace yourself with a choice of easier or more challenging walking options along the way.

 WALK OVERVIEW